moritzklein89/coding-workshop/README.md

 - add array of sentence structures (contains arrays of strings with values of word types e.g. [‚article‘, ‚noun‘, ‚verb‘])
 - update `generateText()` to pick a random sentence structure and then piece together the sentence with the picked structure using the `if-statement`

-###  more optional side tasks //
+###  more optional side tasks // recursion & styling
 - optional: generateText with sentence prolongation probability (`recursion`)
 - optional: add `html styling` to highlight word types

 ## 2 Polygon-Generator

+### creating a class // polygon
-writing our own class: polygon adding instance variables to the class: points 1-4 writing a constructor that takes 4 points as parameters writing render(), a function that converts the polygon’s points into a format that SVG can use create a polygon using the new-keyword, setting the points by hand calling render() on our newly created polygon adding the polygon to the polygonsOutput -> view it in the browser
+- writing our own `class`: polygon
+- adding `instance variables` to the class: points 1-4
+- writing a `constructor` that takes 4 points as parameters
+- writing `render()`, a function that converts the polygon’s points into a format that SVG can use
+- create a polygon using the `new`-keyword, setting the points by hand
+- calling render() on our newly created polygon
+- adding the polygon to the `polygonsOutput` -> view it in the browser

+### a more versatile class // adding an array for the points
-replace variables points 1-4 with array points rewrite the render()-function to work with the points array create a new polygon using an array as parameter view the polygon
+- replace variables points 1-4 with array `points`
+- rewrite the render()-function to work with the points array
+- create a new polygon using an array as parameter
+- view the polygon

+### generating points & arrays // creating randomized polygons
+- add the `getRandomNumber(low, high)`-method from our previous project
+- create function `generateRandomPoint(xMax, yMax)`
+- create function `generateRandomPolygon(pointsCount)`
-add the getRandomNumber(low, high)-method from our previous project create function generateRandomPoint(xMax, yMax) create function generateRandomPolygon(pointsCount) use it in the constructor instead of having all the cumbersome code there play around with the pointsCount and view the polygon!
+- use it in the constructor instead of having all the cumbersome code there
+- play around with the `pointsCount` and view the polygon!

+### animation // change the shape of the polygon over time
-implement new function morph(intensity, xMax, yMax) on polygon we need getRandomNumber(low, high) on polygon for that! (explain why we can’t use the other one) implement new function displacePointBy(point, xOffset, yOffset, xMax, yMax) that changes the position of a point by the given offset, but not to a spot outside xMax and yMax call displacePointBy from the morph function (here we can try different ideas!)
+- implement new function `morph(intensity, xMax, yMax)` on polygon
+- we need getRandomNumber(low, high) on polygon for that
+- implement new function `displacePointBy(point, xOffset, yOffset, xMax, yMax)` that changes the position of a point by the given offset, but not to a spot outside xMax and yMax
+- call displacePointBy from the morph function (here we can try different ideas!)

+### more optional side tasks // different kinds of morphing the polygon
-options: 1. displace all the points by random individual values 2. displace all the points by the same value
+- displace all the points by random individual values
+- displace all the points by the same value